Sing-song girls: Origin

-Before the founding of modern China in 1911, concubinage was legal.
-In Chinese custom, males carry the family name and the family's heritage after marriage.
-To ensure male heirs were produced, it was a common practice for an upper-class married male to have one or more concubines, provided he could support them.
+In ancient China, concubinage was legal.
+In Chinese custom, men carry the family name and the family's heritage after marriage.
+To ensure male heirs were produced, it was a common practice for an upper-class married man to have one or more concubines, provided he could support them.
 The custom could be invoked without the wife's consent: the husband's actions were protected by law.
 Concubines would co-exist in the family along with wives and children.
-A man might choose a courtesan to be his concubine.
+A man might choose a courtesan or Gējì to be his concubine.
 Many of these courtesans would sing songs to attract potential husbands, hoping to become secondary wives.
+In the late Qing Dynasty, Geji culture declined and began to be replaced by high-class prostitutes.

 Terminology

-Western observers in China during the nineteenth century witnessed these women singing but had no idea what to call them since they were not classified as prostitutes.
-Thus the term "Sing-Song Girls" came about.
+Western observers in China during the 19th century witnessed these women singing but had no idea what to call them.
+Thus the term "sing-song girls" came about.